 Year-round Private Tours of Yellowstone National Park

 Yellowstone National Park is the world's first national park, with 2.2 million acres (1 million ha) of incredible wilderness, abundant wildlife, geothermal wonders, and fascinating history.
 This huge park has an incredible variety of activities for you to enjoy depending on the time of year, the area you will be staying in and the things you are interested in.
 There is no better way to make the most of your visit than by seeing Yellowstone on a private tour guided by Cara McGary a wildlife biologist based in Gardiner, Montana (Yellowstone's North entrance) or Audra Taylor a naturalist guide based in Silver Gate, Montana at Yellowstone's northeast entrance.
-Whether you are here for a few days or the whole month, let us make your best time in the park!
+Let us make your best time in Yellowstone!

 Choose Your Adventure...

 Have something more specific in mind - like a day of seeing wildflowers or a great day out for those with special needs?
 Please click here for custom tours.

 Need help planning and booking your entire trip or you would like a multi-day guided itinerary?
 Please click here for options.

 Want to go on a private guided backpacking trip or just need help accessing your trail-head on a through hike?
 Please click here for more information and options.

 On a winter visit to Yellowstone, Cara was smitten by the wonder of this 'American Serengeti'.
 She wanted to help others to develop an appreciation of this wild place.
 She has worked as a naturalist guide leading private groups on customized trips ever since.
 She genuinely enjoys helping others develop and feed their fascinations in the natural world.